 Located to the far south of İzmir, Selçuk is a neighbour to the popular resort of Kuşadası.
 You can get to Selçuk by buses departing from İzmir to Aydın or you can choose to travel by suburban trains departing from İzmir, Tepeköy.

-You can use our halal filters to choose the most suitable accommodation for you and your family on HalalBooking.com for a halal friendly holiday in Ephesus-Selçuk.
-HalalBooking offers a best price guarantee.
+You can use our halal filters to choose the most suitable accommodation for you and your family on halalbooking.com for a halal friendly holiday in Ephesus-Selçuk.
+Enjoy peace of mind with our Price Match offer.

 Hotels in Ephesus-Selçuk ➟